Alkass/pytc/README.md

     test_3.description = "Your test description"

 """
-    TestCase.__subclasses__() provides a list all classes that extend the TestCase class in the order they are seen in your script.
+    TestCase.__subclasses__() provides a list of all classes that extend the TestCase class in the order they are seen in your script.
-    However, if you'd like to only run specific classes or run all classes in a different order, simply initiate your own list with the classes of your choice.
+    However, if you'd like to only run specific classes or run all classes in a different order, simply provide a python list with the test case classes of your choice.
         e.g., classes=[MySecondTestCase, MySecondTestCase]
 """
 run_tests(classes=TestCase.__subclasses__(), debug_level=1)